N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Density models and parameters

-where $r$ is the spherical radial coordinate.
-In order to calculate the density parameter $\rho_b$ for the King distribution we use formulas~(\ref{rhob_inTermsof_Sigma}) from Appendix~\ref{King_surface} taking into account the central surface brightness $\Sigma_0$ from \citet{IH} (see table~\ref{Data_visible_params}).
-The better fits have been obtained with a slightly shifted value of $\Sigma_0$ inside the error bar (see table~\ref{Models_params}).
+where $r$ is the spherical radial coordinate, $\rho_b,r_c$ and $r_t$ are the central stellar density, the core and tidal radius, respectively.
+In order to calculate the density parameter $\rho_b$ we use formulas~(\ref{rhob_inTermsof_Sigma}) in Appendix~\ref{King_surface}.
+We take into account the central surface brightness $\Sigma_0=11.0 \; L_\odot/\mbox{pc}^2$ and the core and tidal radii as $r_c=0.53 \; \mbox{kpc}, r_t=1.66 \; \mbox{kpc}$.
+The value of $\Sigma_0$ is slightly shifted inside the error bar with respect to the data of~\citet{IH}, and the values of the radii are not inside their error bars (see table~\ref{Data_visible_params}), but the best fit overall has been obtained with these values.
+As we shall see further from Figure~\ref{start_rhoLum_model1} this stellar density profile does not differ a lot from the profile of~\citet{IH}.

-For the oblate Plummer profile we use the following function $\rho_{\rm Plummer}(R,z)$ of the cylindrical coordinates as in~\citet{H16}:
+For the oblate Plummer profile, we use the following function $\rho_{\rm Plummer}(R,z)$ of the cylindrical coordinates as in~\citet{H16}:

-with half-light radius $b_p$ calculated by \citet{Werr} as the half surface brightness of the King profile.
-The same value for the Plummer profile was used by \citet{H16}.
-As for the mass parameter for the Plummer profile $M_p$ we use the mass of the Fornax galaxy from ~\citet{LDwf}.
+with half-light radius $b_p$ calculated by~\citet{Werr} as the half surface brightness of the King profile.
+The same value for the Plummer profile was used by~\citet{H16}.
+As for the mass parameter for the Plummer profile $M_p$, we use the mass of the Fornax galaxy from~\citet{LDwf}.
 These values are listed in table~\ref{Data_visible_params}.
-And the oblateness parameter $q$ is calculated from the apparent axial ratio $q'$ and galaxy inclination $i$ taken from \citet{H16} (see table~\ref{Data_Kohey_params}) by the formula:
+The oblateness parameter $q$ is calculated from the apparent axial ratio $q'$ and the galaxy inclination $i$ is taken from \citet{H16} (see table~\ref{Data_Kohey_params}) by the formula:

-with the parameters listed in the table~\ref{Data_Kohey_params}.
+with the parameters listed in Table~\ref{Data_Kohey_params}.
 The density profile of the DM halo was also taken from \citet{H16}.
-It is a function $\rho(R,z)$ of the cylindrical coordinates with parameters also listed in table~\ref{Data_Kohey_params}:
+It is a function $\rho(R,z)$ of the cylindrical coordinates with parameters also listed in Table~\ref{Data_Kohey_params}:

-We also tried the parameters from \citep{HC15} for the DM halo using the same formulas.
-The difference is that those earlier parameters reflect the oblate ($Q<1$) and cored ($\alpha=0.0$) DM halo, while the later parameters reflect the prolate ($Q>1$) and cusped ($\alpha<0$) DM halo.
+where $b_{\mathrm{halo}}, \alpha$ and $Q$ are the scale length, the inner slope, and the axial ratio of dark matter density profile, respectively.
+We also tried the cored DM profile as was done in~\citet{HC15} but for the prolate form of the halo (AGAMA model~2).